-Contact Hours: 1,722 Semester Credits: 67 Instructional Weeks - Full Time: 50 Average Time to Complete - Full Time: 12 Months
+Contact Hours: 1,722 Semester Credits: 67 Instructional Weeks - Full Time: 50 Instructional Weeks - Part Time: 80 Average Time to Complete - Full Time: 12 Months Average Time to Complete - Part Time: 20 Months

 Concorde Career College Practical Nursing Program ensures the healthcare community of competent graduates who are capable and productive entry-level practitioners.
 These individuals espouse professionalism, and adhere to established standards of care and ethical practice.